kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 - One or more machines running a deb/rpm-compatible Linux OS; for example: Ubuntu or CentOS.
 - 2 GiB or more of RAM per machine--any less leaves little room for your apps.
-- At least 2 CPUs on the machine that you use as a control-plane node.
+- At least 2 CPUs on the machine that you use as a control-plane.
 - Full network connectivity among all machines in the cluster.
 You can use either a public or a private network.